JoeNWP01/genai-accelerator-labs/docs/1-project-setup.md

    # Switch to the correct branch
    git checkout project/ai-assistant-week-1

-   # Navigate to the project directory
-   cd project/ai-assistant-week-1

    # Create a new git repository
    rm -rf .git
    git init